 Written and directed by Matt Angel and Suzanne Coote, ‘The Open House‘ is the story of the mother-son duo of Naomi and Logan who move into an old chalet belonging to Naomi’s sister after her husband passes away.
 Only a few days after they move in, some strange occurrences in the house make both Nicole and Logan extremely afraid of what might happen to them if they continue staying here.
 Unexplained noises fill the house, the water tank suddenly malfunctions and things start moving on their own accord.
 The duo asks a friendly store clerk called Chris to sleep on their couch for one night, but when Logan goes to check on him in the middle of the night, Chris appears to be missing.
 ‘The Open House’ is a pretty run-of-the-mill horror story the likes of which we have often seen.
 However, the film is quite entertaining and keeps you on your toes throughout its running time.

 6. Emelie (2015)

 A genuinely unnerving psychological horror, ‘Emelie’ was touted as one of the most unsettling, enthralling and tense, owing to its theme driven by a single antagonist.
 The movie begins with its titular character Emelie who kidnaps Anna, the lady who’s the designated babysitter of a family with three kids and shows up instead, imposing as Anna.
-Emelie gives a free hand to the kids initially, while constantly portraying odd behaviour non-compliant with a babysitter.
+Emelie gives a free hand to the kids initially, while constantly portraying odd behavior non-compliant with a babysitter.
 Jacob, the eldest kid soon senses suspicion and towards the end, the movie takes sharp turns – both in terms of its storyline and with respect to Emelie’s characterization which is layers deep in the outset.
-All the character actors, especially the child artists have done a marvellous job in terms of their performances.
+All the character actors, especially the child artists have done a marvelous job in terms of their performances.